I Straugle with the Name Maugle

 “Maugle.”
 I’ve tried and tried to find the derivation of the word and have come up with nothing.
 Perhaps it’s a family name?
 A rather non-Spanish sounding Spanish word of some sort?
 I don’t know.
 All I could find was this hilarious and profane definition from Urban Dictionary.
 Hey, I told you it was profane, don’t blame me for damaging your delicate sensitivities.

-In fact, if you click here to their wines page, you’ll notice that “Maugel” is misspelled on the tab in your browser.
+In fact, if in 2009 you clicked here on their page, you’d have noticed that “Maugel” is misspelled on the tab in your browser.
 That’s funny… But not a fair indictment of the wine.

 We were convinced by the woman at Holmberg Orchards that the drive over to Maugle Sierra was a short one and we should give it a go, cranky Damian be darned.
 And so we did.